LtAstros/Food_POC/README.md

 {:.no_toc}

 Follow all of the steps in the [Requirement: Cleaning and EDA](#requirement-cleaning-and-eda-exploratory-data-analysis) section.
 Note:
-- As stated in the data dictionary, the nutrition column stored data as lists in this order: `[calories (#), total fat (PDV), sugar (PDV) , sodium (PDV) , protein (PDV) , saturated fat (PDV) , and carbohydrates (PDV)]`.
+- As stated in the data dictionary, the nutrition column stored data as lists in this order: `[calories (#), total fat (PDV), sugar (PDV) , sodium (PDV) , protein (PDV) , saturated fat (PDV) , carbohydrates (PDV)]`.
 If you want to to use this data for your analysis, you may want to turn these lists into new columns for each of the values.
 - You might also want to explore the dtypes for each column and change them into easier-to-handle dtypes if possible. (i.e. convert the data that looks like lists to actual lists or converting the dates into `datetime`)